russloewe/GnomeSlayer/README.md

 ##### AI

      ai();
    Called by main().
+Will decide action for monster to make then.
+Ai() will need to get a list of the monsters and player and room data to make a decision for each of the monsters in the room.
+Will generate an action and then call move() or fight().

+//BELOW NOT ALL APPLICABLE
+Called by main().
 Will decide action for monster to make then pass that back to main().
 Ai() will need to get a list of the monsters and player and room data to make a decision for each of the monsters in the room.
 Will generate an action and return (monster1, move_left).
 We're still trying to figure out a way to pass these but we have ideas.
+//ABOVE NOT ALL APPLICABLE

 ##### Endgame